Meta-Guardian/MetaGuardian/README.md

 🧩 CAD files of the custom-designed acoustic metamaterial structures

+CAD File Descriptions

+The MetaGuardian system includes 8 CAD files, each corresponding to a specific structural design or use case.
+These files enable the construction of different defense configurations for mobile devices and smart speakers:

+Mobile Device Defense Structures (Assembled Versions) `MoblieDevices-OneMic`
+  Fully assembled defense structure designed for mobile devices (e.g., smartphones, tablets) with a **single microphone opening**.
+`MoblieDevices-TwoMics`
+  Assembled defense structure tailored for mobile devices with **dual microphone openings**, compatible with devices that have multiple mic placements.

+ Mobile Device Structures (Unassembled – without AADM) `(Without AADM) MoblieDevices-OneMic`
+  Unassembled version of the single-mic structure **without the built-in Adversarial Audio Defense Metamaterial (AADM)**.
+Recommended for post-3D-print **manual polishing and fine-tuning** before installing AADM.
+`(Without AADM) MoblieDevices-TwoMics`
+  Unassembled version of the dual-mic structure, also meant for **manual assembly** after cleaning or modifying printed parts.

+ Core Defense Components (Metamaterial Units)
+`AADM`
+  Standalone acoustic metamaterial unit designed to defend against **adversarial audio attacks**.
+This is a **core module**, not including the outer casing.
+`IADM`
+  Intelligent acoustic metamaterial unit specialized for **inaudible (ultrasonic) attack defense**.
+Also a core component requiring integration into an outer structure.

+ Mounting & Support Component
+`A fixed button`
+  A positioning fixture to **stabilize mobile devices** within the defense structure.
+Used in combination with the mobile defense designs above.

+ Smart Speaker Defense Structure
+`SmartSpeaker`
+  A fully assembled defense structure specifically designed for **smart speakers** (e.g., Amazon Echo, Google Home).
+Includes integrated metamaterials and enclosure.

 🎧 Audio samples used for attack testing

 🎥 Demonstration videos showing the experimental setup and process